 - I feel confident and enthusiastic in using new digital solutions to help empower people to manage their own health and wellbeing. - I can support people to manage and coordinate their own care with me and share our experiences through the care record. - I have been afforded the time to innovate and to develop my skills and confidence in using digital solutions. - I have access to information necessary to do my job and I collect and use data as a fundamental part of my role in caring for the person, family or community that I work with. - I can interact with others supporting those I care for, regardless of location, using a number of digital tools and methods.

-Talent remains key, but digital technology will help fill the gap

-DR AMANDA THORNTON

-Digital Health Clinical Lead

-Healthier Lancashire and South Cumbria

-There is both a workforce and a financial gap, so something needs to change since 2012 the NHS pay bill is £3.7bn larger in real terms, with 40,000 more clinical staff employed.1 work in health across Lancashire and South Cumbria.
+Talent remains key, but digital technology will help fill the gap DR AMANDA THORNTON Digital Health Clinical Lead Healthier Lancashire and South Cumbria There is both a workforce and a financial gap, so something needs to change The cost of funding our staff has increased since 2012 the NHS pay bill is ± 3.7 bn larger in real terms, with 40,000 more clinical staff employed.1 41,230 people4 work in health across Lancashire and South Cumbria.